koenrane/KR-new-site/content/Essays/The shard theory of human values.md

     2. Typical shard theory questions:
         1. “What is the mechanistic process by which a few people developed preferences over what happens [under different laws of physics?”](https://en.wikipedia.org/wiki/Multiverse#Level_IV:_Ultimate_ensemble)
         2. “What is the mechanistic basis of certain shards (e.g. people respecting you) being ‘reflectively endorsed’, while other shards (e.g. avoiding spiders) can be consciously ‘planned around’ (e.g. going to exposure therapy so that you stop embarrassingly startling when you see a spider)?” _Thanks to Thane Ruthenis for this example._
-        3. “Why do humans have good [general alignment properties](https://www.lesswrong.com/posts/FMdGt9S9irgxeD9Xz/general-alignment-properties)like robustness to ontological shifts?”
+        3. “Why do humans have good [general alignment properties](https://www.lesswrong.com/posts/FMdGt9S9irgxeD9Xz/general-alignment-properties) like robustness to ontological shifts?”
 2. The shard paradigm/theory/frame of AI alignment analyzes the value formation processes which will occur in deep learning, and tries to figure out their properties.
     1. Typical questions asked under this paradigm/frame:
         1. “How can we predictably control the way in which a policy network generalizes?
 For example, under what training regimes and reinforcement schedules would [a CoinRun agent generalize](https://arxiv.org/abs/2105.14111) to pursuing coins instead of the right end of the level?
 What quantitative relationships and considerations govern this process?”
         2. “Will deep learning agents robustly and reliably navigate [ontological shifts?”](https://www.lesswrong.com/tag/ontological-crisis)
-	2. This paradigm places a strong (and, we argue, [appropriate)](https://www.alignmentforum.org/posts/CjFZeDD6iCnNubDoS/humans-provide-an-untapped-wealth-of-evidence-about)emphasis on taking cues from humans, since they are the only empirical examples of real-world general intelligences which “form values” in some reasonable sense.
+	2. This paradigm places a strong (and, we argue, [appropriate)](https://www.alignmentforum.org/posts/CjFZeDD6iCnNubDoS/humans-provide-an-untapped-wealth-of-evidence-about) emphasis on taking cues from humans, since they are the only empirical examples of real-world general intelligences which “form values” in some reasonable sense.
     3. That said, alignment implications are out of scope for this post.
 We postpone discussion to future posts.
 3. “Shard theory” also has been used to refer to insights gained by considering the shard theory of human values and by operating the shard frame on alignment.
     1. We don’t like this ambiguous usage.
 We would instead say something like “insights from shard theory.”